cmonaghan/cmonaghan.github.io/_posts/tumblr/2013-10-26-if-you-get-in-id-totally-do-it-its-a-life.md

 - javascript
 tumblr_url: http://codelikeaboss.tumblr.com/post/65162467460/if-you-get-in-id-totally-do-it-its-a-life
 ---

-If you get in, I’d totally do it.
-It’s a life changer.—Hack Reactor alum
+> If you get in, I’d totally do it.
+It’s a life changer.

+—Hack Reactor alum